se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

     executed every time page refreshes | uses cached data and executes only when changed allow 1 variable to observed only | allow multiple variables to be observed

-    If I switch computed property to watched property from the previous example, it will look like this:
+    If we switch computed property to watched property from the previous example, it will look like this:

     ```js
     watch: {